nyarotoyi/excel-portfolio/Supermarket-Sales-Dashboard/README.md

 - Convert the data range to a Table using `ctrl + T` , ensure you check on `My table has headers`

 **Data Cleaning**
--*Remove duplicates:* For our data, there is no unique identifier so you will ignore this part, however to remove duplicates in case of Unique ID select the Data Ribbon > Under Data Tools select Remove Duplicates > Select Unique ID colum and click ok.
+- *Remove duplicates:* For our data, there is no unique identifier so you will ignore this part, however to remove duplicates in case of Unique ID select the Data Ribbon > Under Data Tools select Remove Duplicates > Select Unique ID colum and click ok.

 - *Check for empty cells:*  You check if there are empty cells by using